Don’t fear. The holidays do not have to be as stressful as they seem. The key to a healthy holiday is to stop striving and trying and start living.

 09: Don’t beat yourself up.

 Your entire biology runs on your mindset.
 Every word you speak, even if no one hears it, has a biological impact.
 So much so that what you think about the food you eat changes what your body does with it.
-Whether you enjoy it, which releases it, or fear it, which means you’ll store it.
+Whether you enjoy it, which releases it, or fear it, which stores it.
 Every word you speak changes your perspective, and your perspective controls your biology.
 Be kind to yourself.

 10. Don’t do it all.

-Cheers to a healthy and happy holiday!
+Cheers to a happy and healthy holiday!